beyzzaya/Diabetes-Classification/README.md

 - Builds a simple dense network (`[32-64-128-256-512] → sigmoid`).
 - Trains with the **tf.data** input pipeline for efficiency.
 - Achieves **≈ 0.78 validation accuracy** after 100 epochs (Task 6 result).
-- Provides comments (in Turkish) explaining each step.